Chart Color Schemes

 Mayfield - Warabrook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Mayfield-Warrabrook, as per the latest Census, comprised 75.7% houses and 24.3% other dwellings.
-In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
-Home ownership in Mayfield-Warrabrook was at 25.4%, with mortgaged dwellings at 34.2% and rented dwellings at 40.4%.
-The median monthly mortgage repayment was $1,883, lower than Non-Metro NSW's average of $1,962.
-The median weekly rent figure was $380, compared to Non-Metro NSW's $400.
-Nationally, Mayfield-Warrabrook's mortgage repayments were higher at $1,883 and rents exceeded the national average of $375.
+In Mayfield-Warrabrook, as per the latest Census evaluation, 75.7% of dwellings were houses, with the remaining 24.3% being semi-detached homes, apartments, or other types.
+This is in comparison to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+The home ownership rate in Mayfield-Warrabrook was 25.4%, with mortgaged dwellings at 34.2% and rented ones at 40.4%.
+The median monthly mortgage repayment in the area was $1,883, below Non-Metro NSW's average of $1,962.
+The median weekly rent figure was recorded at $380, compared to Non-Metro NSW's $400.
+Nationally, Mayfield-Warrabrook's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing